Michael Hue-Williams: Early life and career

 Hue-Williams was born in Oxford on 26 July 1965 to Giles Peter and Margaret Hue-Williams.
-He studied at Eton College and then later graduated with a master's degree in History of Art at Trinity College, Cambridge in 1986.
+He graduated with a master's degree in History of Art at Trinity College, Cambridge in 1986.
 He opened his first gallery in partnership with Claus Runkel in 1988, with an exhibition of Max Ernst, designed by John Pawson (who went on to design two more of Hue Williams' exhibition spaces) with Claudio Silvestrin.

 Albion Gallery

 In 2004, Hue-Williams opened Albion Gallery, London, as owner and CEO.
 Albion, designed by Foster + Partners, was the largest single commercial gallery space in London.
 The gallery interior was designed by India Mahdavi (nominated in France as Designer of the Year in 2003).
 Situated on the southern bank of the River Thames, Albion featured three exhibition spaces representing artists such as David Adjaye, Campana Brothers, Xu Bing, Cai Guo-Qiang, Zhan Wang, Shilpa Gupta, Jitish Kallat, Mariko Mori, Jaume Plensa, Mark di Suvero, Vito Acconci, Andy Goldsworthy, Ilya Kabakov, James Turrell, Hiroshi Sugimoto, Kader Attia and Ai Weiwei, to whom he gave a first UK exhibition.